Recent changes (April 2022)

 If you intend relocating with children, please see my section for relocating to Andorra with a family where extra documents are required in support of children'a application.

 The residency in Category D is granted initially for a period of 1 year, then for 2, 2, 2 and then every 10 years.
 At renewal you do not have to be present, although under this category I advise that you are here at least at the initial renewal due to police checks made.
-This is the only category that is monitored although since the deposit of 15,000 euros was added it is not known if checks will continue.
+This is the only category that is monitored and continues to be so especially at the time of the first renewal.
 The documents required are obtained locally and the process is quite straightforward.

 So what do I do next?